ssudarshaniitb/protectdb/README.md

+There are 2 directories in the project:

-safedb --> Modified Postgres database (Please see internal README)
+1) safedb --> Modified Postgres database (See safedb/README_protectdb.md )

-ratis --> Modified Raft consensus (Please see internal README)
+2) ratis --> Modified Raft consensus (See ratis/README.md)